ietf-wg-spice/draft-ietf-spice-oidc-cwt/draft-ietf-spice-oidc-cwt.md

 -02

 * Update descriptions of `email_verified`, `phone_number_verified`, and `birthdate` claims using text from {{OpenID.Core}}.
-* Use TBD<n> names for CWT requested claim numbers.
+* Use TBDn names for CWT requested claim numbers.

 -01